tensor4all/TCIAlgorithms.jl/notebooks/bse_3d.md

 ---
-title: "Adaptive distribution of quantics tensor trains contraction into subdomains with controlled bond dimension"
-author: "Samuel Badr"
-date: "2024-10-17"
 reference-section-title: "References"
 bibliography: refs.bib
 csl: american-physics-society.csl
 link-citations: true
-supervisor: "Prof. Anna Kauch"
-university: "TU Wien"
+papersize: a4
 ---
 # Introduction and Motivation

-This work arose out of the need to compute the Bethe-Salpeter equation (BSE) in the context of the input vertex functions being represented by quantics tensor trains (QTTs).
+This work arose out of the need to compute the Bethe-Salpeter equation (BSE) for input vertex functions represented by quantics tensor trains (QTTs).
 Existing implementations, for example in `ITensors.jl`, struggle with high bond dimensions $D$, with the important contraction operation becoming inefficient at around $D \gtrsim 150$.
 To adress this and simultaneously enable parallelization, we introduce adaptive patching, replacing the monolithic tensor train by a composite made up of a collection of tensor trains, each with a smaller bond dimension and covering a subdomain.
 Because the Bethe-Salpeter equation from a computational point of view consists of a series of matrix multiplications (which are equivalent to tensor train contractions), the work done here has a broad field of potential applications.